vechain/grant-program/applications/leaderless_bft_consensus.md

 ## Research proposal (main body)

 We have written a draft of our proposal in latex which is more scientific-friendly than markdown.
-Copy-paste contents here would be pure labor work.
-Please refer this [link](https://fangyugai.me/files/Leaderless_Byzantine_fault_tolerant_consensus.pdf) for the proposal.
+Please refer this [technical report](https://fangyugai.me/files/Leaderless_Byzantine_fault_tolerant_consensus.pdf) for the proposal.
 Many thanks.

-We believe that our work have potentials of applying it on VeChain's PoA 2.0 to improve its finality.
+We believe that our work has a lot of potentials of being applied on VeChain's PoA 2.0 to improve its finality.
+Therefore, the purpose of applying for the grant is to continue working on this project as it is still in a very early stage.

+The technical report already covers the most of the technical details.
+In this project, we plan to improve it in the following three stages:
+1. Write a scientific paper based on the technical report, potentially working with the Vechain research team to make it more friendly to Vechain's ecosystem.
+2. Implement a proof-of-concept of our proposed protocol and compare it with other related work (e.g., Casper) in terms of performance and other properties.
+3. Consider to apply it into Vechain's ecosystem.

 ### Milestones

-The applicants should define multiple milestones together with the outcome of each milestone.
-The outcome may, for instance, be a prototype system, proof-of-concept, scientific paper, technical report, etc.

 #### Overview